 Email us if the testing centre will not send scores directly to us.

-Admission decisions are made on a rolling basis, with the majority of offers made in January and February.
+We make admission decisions on a rolling basis, with the majority of offers made in January and February.
 As such, we encourage you to take the LSAT by the November test date.
-In addition, please note that decisions may be made before final transcripts are issued.
+In addition, note that we may make decisions before final transcripts are issued.

 - An OLSAS application